South Wales

 Is Cardiff good for first-time buyers?

-Cardiff offers better value than most southern cities with average prices around £275,000.
-Areas like Cathays and parts of Roath offer affordable Victorian terraces.
-The city has good employment and transport links including direct trains to London.
+Cardiff offers good value compared to Bristol and South East cities, with average prices around £275,000.
+The higher LTT threshold (£225,000) benefits first-time buyers.
+Areas like Cathays, Splott, and parts of Roath offer affordable Victorian terraces.
+The city has strong employment (including BBC, financial services, universities) and transport links including direct trains to London.

 Ready to Assess Your Cardiff Property?